Welcome to our West Vancouver real estate RE/MAX website!

 The Umass Extension real estate website was launched, essentially, to act as a middleman between potential buyers and sellers in Vancouver’s real estate market.
 Vancouver, British Columbia is actually one of the most expensive cities in the world, with real estate prices soaring by the day.
 Here are some of the benefits that you stand to gain from using this website as a platform:

 #2.
-Our west vancouver real estate website contains both high-end and low-end real estate listings and has a wide range of housing for any price point.
+Our website strawhomes.com – west vancouver homes for sale and contains both high-end and low-end real estate listings and has a wide range of housing for any price point.
 Though the number of high-end listings are definitely higher, there are also listings that show lower end west vancouver condos on the market.
 Even in areas of lower prominence the prices are still high.
 For example if clients are searching for condos for sale in north vancouver, they will likely find apartments closer to $600K+.

 #4.Complementary services, even servicing north vancouver real estate areas.
 From the website, you can make an appointment to meet with an agent and even get a free property valuation, even for north vancouver.